roboseb/pokemetrics/README.md

 DONE-person silhouette to compare sizes, keep pokemon same size never change man.
 Never cut pokemon art off.
 DONE-error message for pokemon not found
-DONE-figure out how to pluralize with s or x
--show height/show weight toggle
+DONE-figure out how to pluralize with s or x CANCEL-show height/show weight toggle
-DONE-avoid recursion on infinite .catch for fetch -mobile layout
+DONE-avoid recursion on infinite .catch for fetch DONE-mobile layout
--possible pokedex styling
+DONE-possible pokedex styling
--style using pokemoncolor data/extra fetch -localstorage to save units
+SORTA DONE-style using pokemoncolor data/extra fetch DONE-localstorage to save units
--tierzoo attack animations
+SORTA-tierzoo attack animations
--throw multiple pokeballs to show how many pokemon DONE-add feet and inches
+CANCEL-throw multiple pokeballs to show how many pokemon DONE-add feet and inches
 DONE-use canvas and trim canvas to stack pokemon CANCEL-hovering over a pokemon in a stack makes all those below stay straighter but those above still wobble